CodeWithSwastik/swas/README.md

 ```
 The filename is optional, if no filename is provided it will run the shell.

+# Online IDE
+If you don't want to use swas on your local machine you can try it out on the Online IDE: https://codewithswastik.github.io/swas/

 # Getting Started

 ## Hello World